MiguelMValero/CONES/README.md

-# CWIPI
-Here we include all the steps to make CWIPI work:

 # CWIPI - EnKF in the cavity case of OpenFOAM
 Here we include all the steps to make CWIPI work: